MicrosoftDocs/azure-video-indexer/azure-video-indexer/connect-to-azure.md

 > [!NOTE]
 > Use the same Entra ID user you used when connecting to Azure.

-It's strongly recommended to have the following three accounts located in the same region:
+It's recommended to have the following three accounts located in the same region:

 * The Azure AI Video Indexer account that you're creating.
 * The Azure AI Video Indexer account that you're connecting with the Media Services account.